-Certified Financial Planner Board of Standards, Inc. (CFP Board) was founded in 1985 as a 501(c)(3) non-profit organization that serves the public interest by promoting the value of professional, competent and ethical financial planning services, as represented by those who have attained CFP® certification.
+CFP Board was founded in 1985 to serve the public interest by promoting the value of professional, competent and ethical financial planning services, as represented by those who have attained CFP® certification.

 CFP Board sets and enforces the requirements for CFP® certification, including: